 Below you will find many sample schedules to meet a variety of student interests.
 Or, you can speak to your adviser about tailoring a program to satisfy your particular interests.

-Physics or physics/astronomy elective: These can be satisfied by any upper-level course in physics or astronomy, with some restrictions as noted in the course catalog.
+Physics or physics/astronomy elective: These can be satisfied by any 300- or 400-level course in physics or astronomy, with some restrictions as noted in the course catalog.

-Elective: This can be any course at all; you just need it to fill the requirement of 32 credits to graduate.
+Elective: This can usually be any course at all; you need it to fill the requirement of 32 credits to graduate.
 Some are listed as “optional elective” because P&A students will have enough laboratory credits to allow them to take slightly fewer than 32 courses.
+Some of the electives will be used to fill the requirements for the Liberal Arts Core Curriculum.

 Fall Spring